Havering Residents Association

 Havering Residents Association (HRA) is a group of residents' associations and registered political party in London, England.
-It is active in the London Borough of Havering and forms a 17-councillor group on Havering London Borough Council.
-At the 2014 London borough council elections they were the second largest party on Havering Council, largest elected residents group in London, and the fourth largest political party represented on all London borough councils.
-Not all residents groups in Havering are affiliated to the HRA, usually indicating this by standing as 'independent resident' candidates.
+It is active in the London Borough of Havering and as of 2023 forms a 21-councillor group on Havering London Borough Council.
+At the 2022 London borough council elections they were the largest party on Havering Council, largest elected residents group in London, and the fourth largest political party represented on all London borough councils.
+Not all residents groups in Havering are affiliated with the HRA, usually indicating this by standing as 'independent resident' candidates.
 In 2014 eight members of the Havering Residents Association group split off to form the East Havering Residents Group.

+History

+The political party has its origins in the Hornchurch Ratepayers' Association which contested elections to Hornchurch Urban District Council since it was created in 1926.
+In 1911 and 1925 the association had opposed the creation of the urban district, fearing increased taxation.
+The association controlled the council after the first election.
+In 1934 Hornchurch expanded to include Cranham and Upminster, which brought another predecessor within the district, the Upminster and Cranham Ratepayers' Association.
+It had been active since at least 1923 when the chairman of the association wrote a letter to The Times to complain about delays in construction of the Southend Arterial Road.
+Following the Second World War the council was dominated by the major political parties, but from 1961 to 1965 it was in no-overall control with the ratepayers as the largest group.

+Three Conservative Party councillors elected to Havering Council for the Rainham & Wennington ward subsequently switched to Havering Residents Association as they felt unsupported following the Wennington wildfire.

 Havering London Borough Council

-The residents association is represented on Havering London Borough Council where they are the second largest party and opposition group.
+The residents association is represented on Havering London Borough Council where they are the largest group and run the council.
+Between 2022 and 2024, they ran the council in coalition with the Labour group.

 2010 election

 At the 2010 London borough council elections the Havering Residents Association stood candidates in 15 of the 18 wards in Havering.
 12 of the 45 candidates were elected as councillors.
 The following were elected/stood in each ward of Havering:

 They did not have candidates in Rainham and Wennington, or South Hornchurch where other residents groups had candidates.
 Councillors elected from those wards form a separate 'independent resident' group on Havering Council.
 No residents candidates stood in Brooklands.

 2014 election

 At the 2014 London borough council elections the Havering Residents Association stood candidates in 12 of the 18 wards, with 34 candidates of which 19 were elected.
+The following were elected/stood in each ward of Havering:

+They did not have candidates in Brooklands, Havering Park, Heaton or Mawneys.
+In Rainham and Wennington 'independent resident' candidates stood and were elected.